geophysics-ubonn/reda/README.md

 pip install .

-# alternatively: (note that this produce problems if multiple versions of reda
+# alternatively: (can lead to versioning problems if multiple (development)
-#  are installed)
+versions are installed.
 python setup.py install
 ```
 ### Documentation

 An online version of the docs can be found here: